 Even though shoppers are eager to get back into stores, the convenience of online grocery pick-up or delivery has proven too significant, with 55% of shoppers planning to use one of the two methods post-COVID.
 Many retailers have implemented a channel pricing system, charging different prices for in-store and eCommerce.
 In these cases, the online price is usually higher to cover the costs of compiling products for orders, curbside pickup operations, and delivery.

 Category Pricing Strategies

 In addition to store-wide pricing models, retailers can also implement various pricing strategies and tactics from a product or category level.

 Competition-based pricing is a technique that involves setting your prices in relation to your competitors.
 This strategy is also where price-match or price-guarantee falls—if a lower price is available elsewhere, a retailer will match or beat that price.
 For retailers that utilize a competitive pricing structure, having accurate data on competitors is extremely valuable.
-Modern technology has made this process much easier than before, with mobile apps like FORM MarketX, helping retailers and CPG brands collect real-time insights on competitor pricing, programming, and operations during comp shops.
+Modern technology has made this process much easier than before, with mobile apps like GoSpotCheck by FORM, helping retailers and CPG brands collect real-time insights on competitor pricing, programming, and operations during comp shops.

 Everyday Low Pricing

 This approach aims to keep prices permanently low on high-demand items so that customers have can expect a consistent experience on common items every time they shop.
 For these items, retailers don’t require shoppers to have a loyalty card, wait for sales, or use a coupon.
 This type of strategy works well for products whose costs to retailers will remain unchanged for a long period of time.